 - c.
 Rezoning petition.
-A rezoning petition for a planned unit development shall only be submitted subsequent to the pre-application conference with the zoning administrator and the pre-recommendation meetings with the planning commission.
+A rezoning petition for a planned unit development shall only be submitted subsequent to the pre-application conference with the planning and zoning department zoning administrator, and the pre-recommendation meetings with the planning commission.
 This petition shall contain a development plan and a written summary of intent, and shall show the relation between the proposed development and the surrounding area, both proposed and existing.
 A rezoning petition for a planned unit development shall follow the procedures in article VII of this chapter. - d.
 Development plan.
 The following information shall be submitted as the development plan: - 1.
 General location map; - 2.
 Current topographical map clearly showing existing topographic conditions, including contour intervals of no more than 20 feet based on field survey or photogrammetric methods; - 3.
 Map showing the existing floodplains and flood soil as indicated by FEMA; - 4.
 Legal description of the subject property; - 5.
 Location and use of existing and proposed public, semi-public, or community facilities such as schools, parks and other open space.
 This will include areas proposed to be deducted or reserved for community or public use; - 6.
 Elevations of building types for all nonresidential structures which indicate the proposed general architectural style and appearance; and - 7.
-If a proposed development creates special problems or involves unusual circumstances, additional information may be required in order to properly evaluate the proposal as follows: - (i) Off-street parking and loading plan; - (ii) Economic feasibility report or market analysis; - (iii) Area traffic study and circulation plan within the development and to and from existing thoroughfares; - (iv) Hydraulic, hydrologic; and drainage engineering studies; - (v) Environmentally sensitive areas, including, but not limited to: watershed protection, wetlands, or groundwater recharge, impact study; - (vi) Based on the pre-application meeting with the zoning administrator and/or the pre-recommendation meetings with the planning commission, other information as is deemed necessary may be requested, in addition any of the aforementioned required information (items enumerated in subsections (c)(1)a through h of this section) may be excluded if deemed not applicable. - e.
-Summary of intent.
-The written statement submitted with the development plan shall include the following information:
+If a proposed development creates special problems or involves unusual circumstances, additional information may be required in order to properly evaluate the proposal as follows: - (i) Off-street parking and loading plan; - (ii) Economic feasibility report or market analysis; - (iii) Area traffic study and circulation plan within the development and to and from existing thoroughfares; - (iv) Hydraulic, hydrologic; and drainage engineering studies; - (v) Environmentally sensitive areas, including, but not limited to: watershed protection, wetlands, or groundwater recharge, impact study; - (vi) Based on the pre-application meeting with the planning and zoning department zoning administrator and/or the pre-recommendation meetings with the planning commission, other information as is deemed necessary may be requested, in addition any of the aforementioned required information (items enumerated in subsections (c)(1)a through h of this section) may be excluded if deemed not applicable.